kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

   value: "true"
 ```

-You can use the `.metadata.name` to reference a flavor from a ClusterQueue.
+You can use the `.metadata.name` to reference a flavor from a ClusterQueue in
+the `.spec.requestableResources[*].flavors[*].resourceFlavor` field.

+For each resource of each [pod set](queued_workload.md#pod-sets) in a
+QueuedWorkload, Kueue assigns the first flavor in the `.spec.requestableResources[*].resources.flavors`
+list that has enough unused quota.

 ### ResourceFlavor labels